I greet you this day,

 Student: Okay...

-Teacher: What if we are given the General Form of a quadratic function and asked to graph it based on the transformation of functions?
+Teacher: What if we are given the General Form of a quadratic function and asked to graph it based on

 Student: What form are the examples in?